6vx/kitebot721/src/lib/text/pages/resume.md

 ### Appliance Installer at Docker
 #### Kelowna BC - 2017-2018

+- Safely transport appliances on 5-ton trucks
+- Lift and maneuver heavy loads up and down tight staircases, confined spaces, construction sites, with various restrictions
+- Installed and tested appliances quickly and effectively
+- Kept detailed notes for cost, liability purposes

 ### Driver at Kelowna Express
 #### Kelowna BC - 2016-2017

+- Carried out detailed daily vehicle inspections
+- Made efforts to build relationships with customers and represent a new local brand

 ### Inventory Specialist at WIS
 #### Cranbrook BC - 2016

 ### Customer Service at Lowe's
 #### Sarnia ON - 2011-2012

+- Participated in new store setup and grand opening
+- Sales experience, designing custom cabinetry installations and assembling quotes for customers
+- Accountable for transactions, sales, inventory maintenance
+- Operated forklifts, balers, compactors and pump trucks

 ### Inbound Sales at Geek Squad/NCO
 #### Sarnia ON - 2007-2009